History of Denmark: The Enlightenment and Danish nationalism

 New propriety and Enlightenment ideas became popular among the middle classes of Denmark, arousing increased interest in personal liberty.
 In the last 15 years of the 18th century, the authorities relaxed the censorship which had existed since the beginning of the 17th century.
 At the same time, a sense of Danish nationalism began to develop.
 Hostility increased against Germans and Norwegians present at the royal court.
 Pride in the Danish language and culture increased, and eventually a law banned "foreigners" from holding posts in the government.
 Antagonism between Germans and Danes increased from the mid-18th century on.

-In the 1770s, during the reign of the mentally unstable Christian VII (1766–1808), the queen Caroline Matilda's lover, a German doctor named Johann Friedrich Struensee, became the real ruler of the country.
+In the 1770s, during the reign of the mentally unstable Christian VII (1766–1808), the queen Caroline Matilda's lover, a German doctor named Johann Friedrich Struensee, became the de facto ruler of the country.
 Filled with the ideas of the Enlightenment, he attempted a number of radical reforms including freedom of the press and religion.
-But it was short-lived.
+But it was short-lived and saw open revolt.
 The landlords feared that the reforms were a threat to their power, while the commoners believed that religious freedom was an invitation to atheism.

-In 1772, Struensee was arrested, tried, and convicted of crimes against the majesty, his right hand was cut off following his beheading, his remains were quartered and put on display on top of spikes on the commons west of Copenhagen.
+In 1772, a court faction involving the king's stepmother had Struensee arrested, tried, and convicted of crimes against the majesty, his right hand was cut off following his beheading, his remains were quartered and put on display on top of spikes on the commons west of Copenhagen.
 The next 12 years were a period of unmitigated reaction until a group of reformers gained power in 1784.